N-Ziermann/pi-deck/README.md

 - To open a website in anything but Internet Explorer you need to type www in front of the url

-- The Off button doesn't kill the webserver.
+- (Linux only) The Off button doesn't kill the webserver.
 To do that you need to type:

    `pkill -f runserver`